Wonderful service from start to finish.

 Employment Law Case Update: Disability Discrimination and Dismissal

 - AuthorEmployment Team

-If you have any questions on anything raised in this article, or would like a review of your recruitment and working practices please contact the Employment team on 023 8071 7717 or email them at firstname.lastname@example.org.
+If you have any questions regarding this article, you can call our Employment team today on 023 8071 7717 or email firstname.lastname@example.org.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.